 Here is a useful guide from Citizens Advice explaining how tenants can end their tenancy.

-This could include local:
+This could include information about their new neighbourhood, including local:

 Leisure facilities